 I take attendance at every class meeting.
 You should arrive in class on time.
-If you have a legitimate reason for missing a session, you should let me know as soon as possible.
+If you have a legitimate reason for missing a session, you should let me know as soon as possible and may be excused.
 In addition, you should ask a classmate or check Blackboard immediately for missed information so that you do not fall behind.
 We will be moving quickly in this course, and it is your responsibility to keep up.